containers/podman/docs/source/markdown/podman.1.md

 Storage state directory where all state information is stored (default: "/run/containers/storage" for UID 0, "/run/user/$UID/run" for other users).
 Default state dir configured in `containers-storage.conf(5)`.

+Note: This option is intended to be used on the first run of Podman or when `--root` is set to an entierly new path, after which its value will be set as the default until `podman system reset` is run.
+The default cannot be overridden without podman system reset

 #### **--runtime**=*value*

 Name of the OCI runtime as specified in containers.conf or absolute path to the OCI compatible binary used to run containers.